-One of the important proposal due to Chew and Frautschi is maximal analyticity in angular momentum \cite{ChewFrautschi1},\cite{ChewFrautschi2}.
-According to this proposal one can uniquely extend the partial wave amplitudes $ a_l(s) $ to an analytic function $ a(l,s) $ of $ l $ with isolated poles, the so called Regge poles.
-The Mandelstam invariant $ s $ is the square of the invariant energy of the scattering reaction.
-The position of a Regge pole is given by a Regge trajectory $ l= \alpha(s) $.
-The physical hadron states are determined by the values of $ s $ for which $ l $ takes a physical values.
-The necessity of branch points in the $ l $ plane associated with Regge cuts has been established by Mandelstam \cite{BardakciMandelstam}.
-Phenomenologically there are many new hadrons discovered in experiments for which mass squared versus angular momentum plot with fixed values of other quantum numbers shows the Regge trajectories that are approximately linear with a common slope $ \alpha(s ) = \alpha(0) + \alpha \prime s , \alpha \sim 1.0 (GeV)^{−2} $.
-One argue on the basis of crossing symmetry properties of analytically continued scattering amplitudes that the exchange of Regge poles in the t-channel, controlled at high-energy with fixed momentum transfer is given by the following asymptotic behavior of physical amplitudes: $ A(s,t) \sim \beta(t) (\frac{s}{s_0})^{\alpha(t)} $ with $ s \rightarrow \infty, t< 0 $.
+One of the important proposal pertaining to the maximal analyticity in angular momentum is subsequently led down due to Chew and Frautschi \cite{ChewFrautschi1},\cite{ChewFrautschi2}.
+According to this proposal \cite{ChewFrautschi1},\cite{ChewFrautschi2}, one can uniquely extend the partial wave amplitudes $a_l(s) $ to the analytic function $ a(l,s) $ of $ l $ for a given set of isolated poles, so called the Regge poles.
+For a given scattering reaction, the Mandelstam invariant $ s $ is the square of the invariant energy.
+The position of a Regge pole is determined by the Regge trajectory $ l= \alpha(s) $.
+Thus, the physical hadron states are determined by the values of $ s $ for which $ l $ takes definite physical values.
+It is worth mentioning that the necessity of branch points in $ l $ plane turns out to be associated with the Regge cuts \cite{BardakciMandelstam}.
+Phenomenologically, there have been many new hadrons discovered in experiments for which the mass squared versus angular momentum plot with a given set of fixed values of other quantum numbers shows that the Regge trajectories are approximately linear with the common slope $ \alpha(s ) = \alpha(0) + \alpha^{\prime} s , \alpha \sim 1.0 (GeV)^{−2} $.
+On the basis of the crossing symmetry properties of the analytically continued scattering amplitudes of such hadronic processes, one argues that the exchange of the Regge poles in $t$-channel are well controlled at the high energies.
+For a given fixed momentum transfer, this gives the following asymptotic behavior of the physical amplitude $ A(s,t)\sim \beta(t) (\frac{s}{s_0})^{\alpha(t)} $, where $ s \rightarrow \infty, t< 0 $.